Fit as a Mama Bear

 Large metal container with homemade hemp milk in it and a blue linen beside it

-Remove the canister and you're left with milk!
+Remove the canister and you're left with milk to pour into a jar to store.

 Important Teaching Tips